 - Parodied (of course) on an episode of South Park, where it's revealed that all Broadway musicals use this to get women to give men blowjobs.
 In practice, it's just the actors inserting the word "blowjob" into every other line.

-- An episode of Danny Phantom revolves around an instrumental written by Ember McLain that, when played backwards, contains the message "Leave your kids.
-Come to the cruise" and is used in a mind control plot.
+- The Danny Phantom episode "Pirate Radio" revolves around an instrumental written by Ember McLain that, when played backwards, contains the message "leave your kids, come to the cruise" and is used in a mind control plot.

 - Apparently, Amon in The Legend of Korra is hiding a rather interesting phrase in his Revelation speech.
 Subliminal messages tie in perfectly with his character.

 - The Alf cartoon caused a minor stink when a single frame containing no less than three American symbols (the American flag, the Statue of Liberty, and text reading "America") was found slipped into one episode during a space battle.
 The animators apparently put the frame in as a gag and had no idea it would be seen as a subliminal message.

-- Although Gravity Falls has been known for slipping in secret messages here and there (mostly involving the potential abnormality of Grunkle Stan), the speech of one of the Flavor Pups in Mabel's Smile Dip hallucination in "The Inconveniencing" (implied as being either gibberish, or German), sounds like he's saying "Must distrust Grunkle." (or "Must destroy Grunkle.") when played backwards.
+- The speech of one of the Flavor Pups in Mabel's Smile Dip hallucination in "The Inconveniencing" (implied as being either gibberish, or German), sounds like he's saying "must distrust Grunkle" when played backwards.

-- The issue was brought up directly in the episode "Boyz Crazy", where Robbie finds a song on a CD that, when played backwards, can hypnotize girls.
-He uses it on Wendy and she breaks up with him when she finds out- because it wasn't his own music like he said it was.
+- The issue was brought up directly in the episode "Boyz Crazy", where Robbie finds a song on a CD that, when played backwards, turns out to say "you are now under my control, your mind is mine".
+He uses it on Wendy and she breaks up with him when she finds out - because mind control message or no, it wasn't his own music like he said it was.

 - Parodied in "Dreamscaperers": the scene where Li'l Gideon summons Bill Cipher has Gideon chanting ominous-sounding gibberish right before Bill appears.
 Played backwards, the gibberish...
 Gideon repeatedly saying the phrase "backwards message".